TejasViswa/236A-LP-Project/README.md

 ## Execution:
 ## Part 1:
-- The `classifier_25.py` is our SVM binary classifier file.
+- Inside `Part1` folder, the `classifier_25.py` is our SVM binary classifier file.
 Once instantied as an object, it also performs random sample selection and trains itself.
 The weights and bias are contained in `self.w` and `self.b`.
 - The classifier contains 3 main algorithms which are:
-  1. Random Percentage sampling:
+  1. Random Percentage sampling
-  2. Epsilon Greedy Sampling:
+  2. Epsilon Greedy Sampling
-  3. Error Sampling:
+  3. Error Sampling
+- To instantiate an object of classifier class, run it as `my_clf = classifier_25(dataset,class1,class2,algorithm)` where:
+  - `dataset` is the input data dataset
+  - `class1` and `class2` are the labels for the two classes. (eg: 1 and 7, 4 and 9 for MNIST and 1 and -1 for synthetic)
+  -  `algorithm` is the algorithm number which can be 1, 2 and 3 based on desired algorithm as described in previous point.
-- Run the `main.py` file on your ipython IDE to see the performance of the classifier.
+- Run the `main.py` file inside `Part1` folder on your ipython IDE to see the performance of the classifier.
 You can also see the same performance already plotted in `performance_analysis.ipynb` file.

 ## Useful Links:
 - [Binary Classifer](https://www.kaggle.com/lailaelmahmoudi123/binary-classification-for-the-mnist-dataset)